krnlyng/fake_libc/README.md

 # WHAT IS THIS?
 this is an attempt to load android libraries with the gnu ld.so.

+# BTW
+``just slipping something in, since it seems to be unmentioned: It is certainly possible to have UI running with this method, i managed to do so.
+But since this project requires custom patches on top of glibc i didn't think it was worth pursuing.``

 ## the following tests from libhybris have been compiled against this and work:
 * test_vibrator
 * test_sensors